home-assistant/home-assistant.io/source/_integrations/discord.markdown

 ## Set Message entry

-The `message` field will accept any string value input as a literal value.
-If quotation marks are input, the quotations will come through in the message.
+The `message` field treats all input as literal text, including quotation marks.

 For example: `message: Hello, world!` will appear exactly as is, while `message: "Hello, world!"` will include the quotation marks in the message.